 You need regular medical and eye exams to monitor for symptoms and complications of sarcoidosis.

-Drugs that may be prescribed include the following: Prednisone to decrease inflammationMethotrexate or
+Drugs that may be prescribed include the following: Steroids to decrease inflammationMethotrexate,

-may be used for patients who do not respond to steroidsHydroxychloroquine
+factor biologics may be used for those who do not respond to steroidsHydroxychloroquine

-to treat skin problemsNonsteroidal anti-inflammatory agents to treat musculoskeletal symptomsPulmonary rehabilitation programs to improve lung functionTopical steroids to treat rashesEye drops to treat mild eye problems
+to treat skin problemsNonsteroidal anti-inflammatory drugs (NSAIDs) to treat musculoskeletal symptomsPulmonary rehabilitation programs to improve lung functionTopical steroids to treat rashesEye drops to treat mild eye problems

 If you smoke,